Notes to the consolidated annual

 Accounting and valuation principles

-Recording of business transactions
+Recording of business events

 All business transactions that have been concluded by the balance sheet date are recorded on a same-day basis in the balance sheet and the income statement in accordance with the relevant valuation principles.
 Spot transactions that have been concluded but not yet settled are posted to the balance sheet on the trade date.